aruna-rov/Aruna/docs/control.md

 foreach axis in request a seperate response will be send.

 #### Set running state
-Set the state of the control tasks.
+Set the state of the movement tasks.

 **This command uses the simple comm package**